ShanningZhuang/mujoco_tools/README.md

 ## Todo List

+### Refactor

+- [] Define the unified data format (txt npy npz)
+- [] In recorder, the video that output the result of the activation is obviously not good.

 ### Completed Features
 - [x] Basic MuJoCo model loading and simulation
 - [x] Command-line interface with comprehensive options